mucanastasia/ashch_capstone/README.md

 ### Features

-- **Reserve a Table:** The centerpiece of the site, this feature allows users to book a table, incorporating form validation and dynamic time selection based on the chosen date.
+- **Reserve a Table:** The centrepiece of the site, this feature allows users to book a table, incorporating form validation and dynamic time selection based on the chosen date.
 - **Specials:** Explore the restaurant's special dishes.
 - **Customer Reviews:** Read testimonials from "customers" to get a feel for the dining experience.
-- **About the Restaurant:** Discover the concept and ambiance of the Aka Momiji Lounge.
+- **About the Restaurant:** Discover the concept and ambience of the Aka Momiji Lounge.

 ### Demo